Deeptig9138/DSA-in-CPP/Basics/Variable, Data Types & Operators/data types/README.md

 # C++ Data Types
 This README provides an overview of **data types** in C++.
-These fundamental concepts are crucial to understanding how C++ works and form the foundation for writing more complex programs.
+This fundamental concepts is crucial to understanding how C++ works and form the foundation for writing more complex programs.

 ### Basic Data Types
 C++ supports several built-in data types, which can be categorized into the following: